It’s been a while. Again. Been busy living life, which is turning out to be a worthwhile pastime.

 If you’ve stuck with me this far, here’s a tiny poem about time that I wrote last year:

-The alarm clock by my bed is radio-controlled.
+The alarm clock on my nightstand is radio-controlled.
 It doesn’t tick but still time passes.
 I close my eyes to the numbers.
 Beyond my window pane the patter of the rain, the trickle down the drain, and the sound of a thousand wet leaves rushing; just clocks I cannot read.